A Genius, Two Partners and a Dupe: Production

 The second film produced by Sergio Leone following My Name Is Nobody, it was originally intended as a remake of Bertrand Blier's Going Places in a western setting, but during the screenwriting process it moved towards something different, closer to The Sting.
 Leone chose Damiano Damiani to direct it, partly for his appreciation of Damiani's western A Bullet for the General, and partly for his recent box office hits, notably Confessions of a Police Captain.
 Giuliano Montaldo served as second unit director, while Leone himself directed the opening scene.
 Parts of the film were shot at the San Juan River and Monument Valley in Utah.

 The original negative of the film was stolen and never recovered, as Leone refused to pay the ransom.
 The film was eventually completed printing a new negative from the positive of some sequences and using alternative takes.

+Patrick McGoohan's lines were dubbed by an uncredited Robert Rietti.
+He was unavailable to travel back to Rome to record his lines, due to scheduling conflicts with the film Silver Streak.

 Release

 A Genius, Two Partners and a Dupe was released in Italy on 16 December 1975.
 It was released the same day in West Germany as Nobody ist der Größte ("Nobody is the greatest").